Sri Lanka rivals target defectors to end political crisis

 The Transparency International anti-graft watchdog highlighted the country's Bribery Act which made accepting and offering inducements a jailable offence.

-The president suspended parliament for 20 days in a move to forestall a parliamentary vote that would have gone against his choice for prime minister.
+The president suspended parliament for 20 days until November 16 after sacking Wickremesinghe, in a move to put off a parliamentary vote that would have gone against his choice for prime minister.

-But parliament speaker Karu Jayasuriya has called a meeting for next Wednesday.
-The president has ordered parliament closed until November 16.
+Parliament speaker Karu Jayasuriya has called a meeting for next Wednesday.
+But the president's spokesman Keheliya Rambukwella said he did still does not expect parliament to open before November 16.

-"We believe that the proroguing of parliament is to gain time to buy over sufficient cross overs," the Movement for Democracy said.

-SLMC leader Rauff Hakeem said the political horse-trading made an early parliament meeting even more important.
+Sri Lanka's newly appointed Prime Minister Mahinda Rajapaksa has given four legislators from his political rival's party ministerial portfolios

+Rajapakse loyalists are arranging a mass rally on Monday near the parliament complex to support to what the local media has dubbed a "constitutional coup."

+Rights groups as well as Western nations have urged Sirisena to summon parliament to end the crisis.

-Meanwhile, United Nations Secretary General Antonio Guterres joined international calls for Sirisena to end the suspension of parliament.
+UN Secretary General Antonio Guterres has joined the international calls for Sirisena to reinstate parliament.

-The UN chief told Sirisena he was following the crisis in Sri Lanka "with concern," and "urged the president to revert to parliamentary procedures and allow the parliament to vote as soon as possible," a UN statement said.
+Guterres told Sirisena he was following the Sri Lanka crisis "with concern," and "urged the president to revert to parliamentary procedures and allow the parliament to vote as soon as possible," a UN statement said.